Mouth and teeth after head and neck radiotherapy

-- Use lip balm or Vaseline regularly if your lips are dry
+- Use lip balm to keep your lips moist.

-There are some tips on making food more tasty, but you need to wait to try these until your mouth has recovered from the treatment and is not sore any more.
+There are some tips on making food more tasty.
+You might need to wait to try these until your mouth has recovered from the treatment and is not sore any more.

 You could try using more herbs and spices to flavour your food, as well as using strong tasting sauces like sweet and sour.
 Sharp tasting foods, such as fresh fruit and sharp boiled sweets can be refreshing but only use these after your mouth has healed.
-Our section about cancer drugs and your mouth has tips on coping with taste changes.
 A glass of sherry before a meal can make food taste better.

-The radiotherapy staff can arrange for you to talk to a hospital dietician for advice about overcoming taste changes.
+The radiotherapy staff can arrange for you to talk to a hospital dietitian for advice about overcoming taste changes.